qrvey/partner-portal/docs/admin/customizing-qrvey-composer.md

     - Server URL
     - Port number
     - Encryption type (STARTTLS, TLS, or SSL)
-    - From email (optional depending on the requirements of the email provider)
+    - From email (Configured in AWS.
+Optional depending on the requirements of the email provider)
     - User name
     - Password
   Once completed, the Test Connection button activates.
 5. Click **Test Connection**.
 A dialog displays with fields an email address and message text.
 6. Provide a valid email address and some message text and click **Test**.
 A message displays indicating whether the test was successful.

-#### Design email templates
+#### Design Email Templates
 You can customize the look and feel of the templates used for both the Welcome/Onboarding and Forgot Password emails.
 1. In Qrvey Admin Center, click the **Customization** icon in the left-hand menu and display the **General Settings** tab.
 2. Click the **Emails** tab, and then click **Templates**.